mggger/tailbliss/content/blog/add-a-chatbot-to-shopify.md

   - shopify
   - embed
   - AI
-description: "Discover the step-by-step process to boost your Shopify store with an AI chatbot, improving customer support and increasing sales."
+description: "Elevate your Shopify store's customer service with Embed's free AI chatbot integration, leveraging the llama-2 model for round-the-clock assistance."
 toc: true
 featured_image: ../assets/images/featured/shopify-customer-bots.webp
 faq:
-  - question: "What benefits does a chatbot provide to a Shopify store?"
+  - question: "How does integrating a chatbot benefit my Shopify store?"
-    answer: "Integrating a chatbot into your Shopify store offers immediate customer support, enhances availability to assist customers 24/7, and can significantly increase sales by engaging customers promptly."
+    answer: "Adding a chatbot to your Shopify store enhances customer support by providing instant assistance, ensures your service is available 24/7, and boosts sales by engaging customers efficiently."
   - question: "How do I add a chatbot to my Shopify store?"
     answer: |
       "To integrate a chatbot with your Shopify store, follow these steps: